cvitter/ATO2016/README.md

 1. Within your shell navigate to the the ATO2016 directory (e.g. ``` cd ~/git/ATO2016 ``` if that is where you cloned/copied the files to on your machine)
 1. Type ``` jupyter notebook ``` and hit enter

+When Jupyter is finished starting up it will launch a web browser tab/window showing a listing of files in your ATO2016 directory including the following notebook files that demonstrate how to do data analysis using Python, Pandas, and Matplotlib:

+* Step 1.
+Basic Pandas and Matplotlib.ipynb
+* Step 2.
+Rides Per Day in September 2014.ipynb

 ## Notes